Smilin-Dominator/mysql-and-python-billing/README.md

         - alters an item, prompts you for the ID, once you enter it, it'll display the current Name and Price.
         - You then get prompted for the new name and price.
+# Function List (verify.py)
+- "Verify or Hash or Quit? (v/h/q): "
+  - If you press 'v', it'll use its existing registry of Hashes and verify if the files hashes are the same
+    - If they are it'll say '<file> Is The Same'
+    - If they aren't it'll say '<file> Has Been Tampered'
+  - If you press 'h', it'll hash all the new bills and store the hashes (skipping existing ones)